Skrubbadubba/HoaryDash/docs/CONFIG.md

 #### Shapes

+All shape fields live under the `shapes:` key.

 | Key | Type | Description |
 |-----|------|-------------|
 | `borders` | bool | Show borders on all card-like elements |